dr-jts/crunchyblog/pg-svg/index.md

 The SQL `WITH` construct allows organizing the query into simple, modular steps.
 We'll describe each one in turn.

+### Select US state features

 First, the US state features are selected from the loaded Natural Earth boundaries table
 ```
 us_state AS (SELECT name, abbrev, postal, geom
   FROM ne.admin_1_state_prov
   WHERE adm0_a3 = 'USA')
 ```

+### Make a US state map
 Next, the geometry for states Alaska and Hawaii is translated and scaled to make the map more compact.
+This is done using PostGIS [affine transformation functions](https://postgis.net/docs/manual-3.3/reference.html#Affine_Transformation).
-The scaling is done around the location of the state high point, to make it easy to apply the same transformation to the high point itself.
+The scaling is done around the location of the state high point, to make it easy to apply the same transformation to the high point feature.
 ```
 ,us_map AS (SELECT name, abbrev, postal,
     -- transform AK and HI to make them fit map